 The Certified EIR found that the Approved Project's impacts to visual character or quality, including views from scenic vistas, would be less than significant with mitigation during construction and less than significant during operation.
 The west side of the College of San Mateo (CSM) campus is generally buffered from surrounding areas by trees and landscaping.
 While there are views from many residences north, east, and west of the campus toward the North lots N,P,Q, much of the visual access from outside the campus is limited.
 Large mature trees exist throughout the campus and along the hillsides, partially obscuring views of the developed portions of the campus.
 The primary access road along West Hillsdale Boulevard is also lined with trees and a central tree-lined median.
-The Certified EIR found that the CSM campus is developed with a variety of buildings that range between one and four stories.
-Buildings developed on campus are generally lighter in color, and many buildings are dominated with large glass windows.
+The Certified EIR found that the CSM campus is developed on campus are generally lighter in color, and many buildings are dominated with large glass windows.